open-feature/java-sdk-contrib/tools/tck/README.md

 Set `eventTimeout()` to comfortably exceed your worst-case detection latency, or the suite reports timeouts that are really just impatience.
 Scenarios that assert promptness as part of their point use the explicit `within {int}ms` step, which always wins.

+Every entry in that table is a **bound on an await**, and there is deliberately no entry that is a **pause**.
+Nothing sleeps after a control API call: a control call returns when the backend has acted, because that is what the control API promises — `POST /start` blocks until the flags are evaluable.
+A fixed pause would cover that window whether or not the promise is kept, which is the difference between a suite that can detect a control API regression and one that hides it.
+If a step after a control call is racy on your stack, the defect is in the backend's control API and it belongs in that backend's issue tracker; raising a pause in four languages is not the fix.

 ## Running it